return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_syncobj_c.rst

 Description
 -----------

 Returns a reference to the syncobj pointed to by handle or NULL.
+The reference must be released by calling \ :c:func:`drm_syncobj_put`\ .

 .. _`drm_syncobj_add_callback`: